 Any member of the Georgetown College community can anonymously report an incident of bias or discrimination to the Office of Diversity & Inclusion.
 Reports can be submitted anonymously via email to: diversity@georgetowncollege.edu.
-If you would like to speak to someone personally, you can call 502-863-7047 or speak to someone personally, you can call 502-863-7047 or visit the Office of Diversity & Inclusion on the 1st floor of Cralle Student Center (next to the Bookstore).
+If you would like to speak to someone personally, you can call 502-863-7047 or visit the Office of Diversity & Inclusion on the 1st floor of visit the Office of Diversity & Inclusion on the 1st floor of Cralle Student Center (next to the Bookstore).
 However, if you would prefer the Office of Diversity & Inclusion to reach you by email, please include your name, phone number, and email when filing your report.